nadabouaouaja/aifirewall/README.md

 2. **Clear Workflow**: I clarified the process from model training and deployment to creating the Python package.
 3. **API Usage**: I mentioned that the `shield` function in `sufetron` interacts with the deployed Azure model API, adding an extra layer of security to the Flask app.

-Let me know if you need further updates!
 ```